wfailla/un-orchestrator/orchestrator/README_RUN.md

   * [config/simple_passthrough_nffg.json](config/simple_passthrough_nffg.json):
-    simple graph that implements a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having been handled to the vswitch.
-This graph is written according to the original NF-FG definition;
+    simple graph that implements a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having been handled to the vswitch;
   * [config/passthrough_with_vnf_nffg.json](config/passthrough_with_vnf_nffg.json):
     graph that includes a VNF.
 Traffic is received from a first physical port, provided to a network function, and then sent out from a second physical port.
-This graph is written according to the original NF-FG definition.

 ## How to start xDPd with DPDK support to work with the un-orchestrator